Incoming webhooks

 WebhookResponse response = slack.send(webhookUrl, payload(p -> p.text("Hello, World!")));

-As we learned at Composing Messages, using static methods for building blocks would be greatly useful.
+As we learned in Composing Messages, using static methods for building blocks is useful.

 import static com.slack.api.webhook.WebhookPayloads.*;